 Dealing with keratosis pilaris, known as KP (for short) can be a huge pain.
 Characterized as little bumps on the arms, thighs, and legs, KP doesn't itch or irritate your skin, but you can definitely see and feel the rough texture.
 You may have tried to scrub yours away with a body scrub, but those bumps—caused by a buildup of keratin that subsequently clogs pores—require a little extra attention in order to go away for good.

 The good news is that KP is painless and harmless, so you don't really need to do anything about the bumps unless, of course, you want to.
-The best treatment, believe it or not, isn't an abrasive scrub but is actually acid.
-Keratosis pilaris treatments with ingredients like alpha hydroxy acid, lactic acid, salicylic acid, are effective solutions.
+The best treatment, believe it or not, isn't an abrasive scrub but is actually acid in the form of lotions, serums, and washes.
+Keratosis pilaris treatments and lotions with ingredients like alpha hydroxy acid, lactic acid, salicylic acid, are effective solutions.

 To learn more about the best keratosis pilaris treatments you can buy now, read on.